hanzhou925/hanzhou925.github.io/_pages/aboutme.md

 My interest in linguistics derived from my fascination for foreign languages.
 At an early age, I had a determination to further pursue linguistics after learning about the historical development of languages through a course on world languages.
 This sparked my curiosity for cross-linguistic similarities and differences and the processes involved in human language acquisition.

+During my undergraduate study, I have conducted two research projects in psycholinguistics.
+The first investigates the processing of subject-verb agreement among Chinese-English L2 speakers with evidence from P600, which was nominated as a national-level Undergraduate Innovation Program.
+I came up with my sencond research idea regarding real-time discourse processing and inference through questioning the journals of Hoek (2020 & 2021), and designed further eye-tracking experiments in Chinese, hoping to investigate the regulation of relative clauses on causality expectation.

-During my undergraduate study, I have conducted two research projects in psycholinguistics and attended group meetings on neurolinguistics designed for a select few graduate students, which profoundly enhanced my insights and knowledge in these areas.
+Through attending group meetings on neurolinguistics designed for a select few graduate students, which profoundly enhanced my insights and knowledge in these areas.
+I am familiar with using ERP studies and brain stimulations to investigate preditive mechanisms in language processing, such as the function of P3a and P3b.
+I am also interested in oddball effects.

 I plan to further explore the relationship between language, the brain and language processing mechanisms by combining behavioural experiments with eye-tracking or ERP experiments.
 I would also take advantage of my knowledge of German and Chinese to investigate second/third language acquisition and explore which aspects of syntax are universal and which areas show cross-linguistic variation.